 Contrary to what you may think about personal loans, there are certain circumstances when taking out a personal loan is a good idea, or may even be smart.
-You may be asking yourself, in what hypothetical situation would a personal loan be advantageous?
+You may be asking yourself, in what hypothetical situation would a small personal loan be advantageous?
 Believe it or not, a personal loan is a vehicle meant to help consolidate and lower the interest rates of existing loans and repair credit, if done correctly, which is a big “if” in itself, I would say.

 What is the difference between “unsecured” and “secured” loans?